Frequently Asked Questions

 WHALE WATCHING

 Depending on when you come, there can be 100 to 350 whales at any given time within the lagoon.
+And remember, San Ignacio Lagoon is the smallest of all the lagoons by over 10 to 50 fold ... so this means there are a lot of whales in a small area.

-This is the whales choice, but most of our guests will come face to face with the Gray Whales.
+This is the whale's choice, but most of our guests will come face to face with the Gray Whales.

 Often asked, and our reply is roughly 95% of our guests get to pet a Gray Whale on all of our trips lasting two or more days.
 Some guests are too busy taking photos though otherwise we might have 99%.

 No, all of the boat drivers in the lagoon abide by strict rules that we have made and enforced amongst ourselves in order to allow close, yet safe encounters with the whales.
-The whales are the ones to make contact and it is always up to the whale if a close encounter is to occur - that said, some boat drivers are far better than others and we are very happy with our 25 plus years of experience.
+The whales are the ones to make contact and it is always up to the whale if a close encounter is to occur - that said, some boat drivers are far better than others and we are very happy with our over 30 plus years of experience.

 We spend approximately one hour and thirty minutes in the whale watching area on each trip, making the total boat ride from two hours to two and a half hours total time.
 We make two trips daily to the whale watching area and our time within the whale watching area is regulated by the Biosphere regulations.

-Our base camp is only a few minutes ride from the mouth of the lagoon and the designated whale watching area.
+Our Ecolodge is ideally situated only a few minutes ride from the mouth of the lagoon and the designated whale watching area.
 We have a unique location that allows us a short boat ride to the whale watching area and a break from the wind.
-See the "lagoon map" for details.

 PRE-BOOKING